-The procedure will be slightly different from a standard suit for a debt.
-You will receive a Form 9A Complaint (Magistrates’ Court (Miscellaneous Civil Proceedings) Rules 2010 (Vic)), which gives only 16 days to file a defence (unless you live more than 80 km from the GPO, in which case it will be 21 days).
+The procedure is slightly different from a standard suit for a debt.
+You will receive form 9A: complaint (Magistrates’ Court (Miscellaneous Civil Proceedings) Rules 2010 (Vic)), which gives only 16 days to file a defence (unless you live more than 80 km from the GPO, in which case it will be 21 days).

-Apart from these differences, the suit will proceed as with a normal Form 5A Complaint and any resulting court order is enforced in the same way.
+Apart from these differences, the court proceeding will generally proceed as with a normal form 5A: complaint and any resulting court order is enforced in the same way.

 If you fall behind with payments on your home loan (or any loan secured over real property) the lender has a right as a mortgagee to take possession of the mortgaged property.
 Certain events have to occur before the mortgagee can gain possession.

 You must have been in default for the amount of time specified in your mortgage document as the period after which the mortgagee can take possession.
 This period can be as brief as one day.
 If no period is specified, that period will be one month.

 After this period has elapsed, the mortgagee must send you a notice to pay.
 This notice will specify the period in which the default must be rectified.
 This period will be disclosed in the mortgage or, if not specified, will be one month.

 Once this second default period has elapsed the mortgagee has power to enter into possession of the property, or apply to the court for a writ of possession.
 The power to enter into possession can be enforced immediately on expiration of the period specified in the notice to pay.